 To help prevent cirrhosis, limit alcohol consumption to no more than the daily recommend amounts, and immunise against hepatitis B infection.
-Avoid high-risk sexual behaviour (unprotected sex) and unsafe needle practices (i.e. no sharing) to prevent hepatitis infection.
+Practise safe sex and use safe needle practices (i.e. no sharing) to prevent hepatitis infection.

 Learn more here about the development and quality assurance of healthdirect content.